umor2026/Pharmacy-Data-Analytics-Dashboard/README.md

 This pharmacy data analytics dashboard project aims to streamline the management of pharmaceutical data by providing a user-friendly interface for real-time insights.
 It will help track inventory levels, sales trends, and patient prescriptions efficiently, enabling data-driven decision-making.
-By visualizing key metrics, this dashboard enhances operational efficiency, reduces waste, and improves patient care, ultimately driving better outcomes for both pharmacy staff and customers.
+By visualizing key metrics, this dashboard enhances operational efficiency, reduces waste, and improves patient care ultimately driving better outcomes for both pharmacy staff and customers.